-Thyme.
-Several varieties of thyme will form dense, ground-level mats in sunny or partly-sunny locations.
-Their tiny-leaved foliage varies in color from bright green to bluish or grey green, but when they flower, they can appear as a carpet of pink or lavender.
+Several varieties of creeping thyme will form dense, ground-level mats in sunny or partly-sunny locations.
+Their tiny-leaved foliage varies in color from bright green to bluish or grey-green, but when they flower, they can appear as a carpet of pink or lavender.

 Low Water Ground Covers

-Anemone.
 I have yet to see this delightful late spring and fall bloomer listed as a ground cover, perhaps because it has such tall and showy flowers (nearly 2-inches across), but it certainly acts like one, at least in our Rocky Mountain backyard.